Microtubule organizing center: In interphase

 Most animal cells have one MTOC during interphase, usually located near the nucleus, and generally associated closely with the Golgi apparatus.
 The MTOC is made up of a pair of centrioles at its center, and is surrounded by pericentriolar material (PCM) that is important for microtubule nucleation.
 Microtubules are anchored at the MTOC by their minus ends, while their plus ends continue to grow into the cell periphery.
 The polarity of the microtubules is important for cellular transport, as the motor proteins kinesin and dynein typically move preferentially in the "plus" and "minus" directions respectively, along a microtubule, allowing vesicles to be directed to or from the endoplasmic reticulum and Golgi apparatus.
 Particularly for the Golgi apparatus, structures associated with the apparatus travel towards the minus end of a microtubule and aid in the overall structure and site of the Golgi in the cell.

 Centrosomes

+The centrosome is the most well understood MTOC.

 Movements of the microtubules are based on the actions of the centrosome.
 Each daughter cell after the cessation of mitosis contains one primary MTOC.
 Before cell division begins, the interphase MTOC replicates to form two distinct MTOCs (now typically referred to as centrosomes).
 During cell division, these centrosomes move to opposite ends of the cell and nucleate microtubules to help form the mitotic/meiotic spindle.
 If the MTOC does not replicate, the spindle cannot form, and mitosis ceases prematurely.

 γ-tubulin is a protein located at the centrosome that nucleates the microtubules by interacting with the tubulin monomer subunit in the microtubule at the minus end.
 Organization of the microtubules at the MTOC, or centrosome in this case, is determined by the polarity of the microtubules defined by y-tubulin.